Varsha-Chalasani/CalculatorDesign/multiplication.md

 When : Put in first decimal, put in star sign, put in second decimal, press '='.

-Then : Multipled as two integers, decimal count maintained, value is corrected.
+Then : Multiplied as two integers, decimal count maintained, value is corrected.

 Scenario: Irrational value multiplication